loelschlaeger/ino/tests/testthat/_snaps/nop.md

       Numerical optimizer:
       No optimizer specified yet.
       Optimization results:
-      No optimization results saved yet.
+      No results saved yet.

-# hmm Nop object with parameters can be initialized
+# Parameters for Nop object can be set, get, and removed

     Code
       print(hmm)